 Electric market rules are essential for the operation of a safe, reliable and economic operation of the Alberta Interconnected Electric System.
-The independent system operator, the Alberta Electric System Operator (AESO), may engage with stakeholders to create, amend or remove rules that govern the operation of the electricity market.
-These independent system operator (ISO) rules must be filed with the Alberta Utilities Commission as required in Sections 20(2) and 20(6) of the
+The independent system operator (ISO), the Alberta Electric System Operator (AESO), must engage with stakeholders to create, amend or remove rules that govern the operation of the electricity market.
+These ISO rules must be filed with the Alberta Utilities Commission as required in Sections 20(2) and 20(6) of the

 When the rules are filed with the AUC a